 Furthermore, the occupation has been dirtied (ridiculed) in the sight of people (and, the faithful) by prophets fighting over each other to own a piece of land.
 The Town Council had to intervene to settle the dispute.
 Jeroboam assisted his Old Master to gain a piece of land.
 However, he turned against his master by driving him off his land, telling the old man that he'd outlived his years on earth.
 The old man, enraged, cursed Jeroboam, who had been his students.
 Jeroboam had feared the curse that was pronounced by the Old Prophet over him would come to fruition, but later downplayed the curses as cheap - would have no effect on him.

-After alighting from the bicycle, and limping, as a result of the bicycle being brought into an emergence stop, ssks for her things including a stool, a mat and some prepared food in two saucepans.
+Limping, after alighting from the bicycle, she asks for her things including a stool, a mat and some prepared food in two saucepans.
 She sets the stool near the door of the hut.

-A few minutes after Chume has left, Brother Jero (short of Jeroboam) opens a window, breathes in the fresh air, and then meditates.
+A few minutes after Chume has left, Brother Jero (short of Jeroboam) opens a window, breathes in the fresh air, and meditates.
 He notices the back of a woman as he's about to go back in the hut.
 He leans out to get a good view but is unable to establish the identity of the woman.
 Curious, he opens the hut's door slightly to ascertain who she is.
 Realising who she is, he shuts the door quickly.

 With a canvas pouch and a divine rod, he attempts to exit the hut through the hut's window.
-Amope who is consulting her notebook containing the sales she'd made and the debts owed her, asks Jero where he's going without turning her head to look at him.
-Learning his escape was noticed by her, he goes round the door, and opens it.
+Amope who is consulting her sale's notebook asks Jero where he's going without turning her head to look at him.
+Embarrassed, he goes round the door, and opens it.
 He greets her.
-Amope makes it clear to him that she won't let him go anywhere till he pays the money he owes her.
-Defeated what to do, he enters his hut, and shuts its door.
+Amope makes it clear to him that she won't let him go anywhere till he pays the money she owes him.
+Defeated, he gets back in his hut, and shuts the door.

 A woman carrying a calabash bowl on her head passes by.
 Amope calls her but the woman doesn't respond.
 She calls her again.
 She asks her what she's carrying.
 The trader asks her whether she's buying for trade or for herself.
 Amope tells her it'd help if she told her what she's selling.
 The trader asks for her help to lower it after making it clear to Amope that she doesn't always stop on the way.
 Amope asks her if it's not the money she's going after in the market because that's what she intends to give her for buying the smoked fish sold by her.
 The trader tells her that she better not start her on a bad note on such an early morning.
-Amope asks whether the smoked fish aren't from last week, she asks the trader.
+Amope comments the fish are a bit rotten.
+Aren't they from last week, she asks the trader.
 This remark elicits an angry exchange of words between the two women.

-When she leaps up from her stool to confront the trader, she sees Jero escaping through the window.
+When she leaps up from her stool to confront the trader, she notices Jero escaping through the window.
 She screams, asking for help to catch the thief.

 Chume arrives to find Jero on his knees, praying.
 Jero asks him why he's not at work.
 Chume replies he's reported he is sick.
 He asks Brother Jero to let him beat his wife.
 Only once.
 He claims the woman has been abusing him.
 Jero rebukes him for entertaining such thoughts of wanting to beat his wife.

-He bawls at the woman who happens to be her neighbour but she doesn't pay attention to him.
-He hands his rod to Chume, and exits the church.
+He bawls at the woman who happens to be his neighbour but she doesn't pay attention to him.
+He hands his rod to Chume, who has already returned, and exits the church.
 Chume is baffled how to conduct the service.
 He fiddles around with the rod and eventually uses it to conduct the singing.